PRP IN GENEVA

 image PRP action mechanism in Geneva

-On the scalp, PRP acts by stimulating the stem cells of hair follicles, improving blood circulation, and creating an environment conducive to hair regrowth.
+At the level of the scalp, the PRP acts by stimulating the stem cells of the hair follicles, improving blood circulation and creating an environment conducive to hair regrowth.

 PRP vs. mesotherapy : comparison of techniques